mongodb/docs/source/includes/serverless-features-not-supported.rst

 Operational Limitations and Considerations
 ------------------------------------------

-Additionally, {+serverless-instances+} have the following operational limitations and considerations:
+Additionally, {+Serverless-instances+} have the following operational limitations and considerations:

 .. list-table::